-- □ The debt issued should be long term and should have duration of about 4.3 years. - A significant portion of the debt should be floating rate debt, reflecting Disney's capacity to pass inflation through to its customers and the fact that operating income tends to increase as interest rates go up. - Given Disney's sensitivity to a stronger dollar, a portion of the debt should be in foreign currencies.
+- The debt issued should be long term and should have duration of about 4.3 years. - A significant portion of the debt should be floating rate debt, reflecting Disney's capacity to pass inflation through to its customers and the fact that operating income tends to increase as interest rates go up. - Given Disney's sensitivity to a stronger dollar, a portion of the debt should be in foreign currencies.
 The specific currency used and the magnitude of the foreign currency debt should reflect where Disney makes its revenues.
-Based upon 2013 numbers at least, this would indicate that about 18% of its debt should be in foreign currencies (and perhaps more, since even their US dollar income can be affected by currency movements).
+One simple proxy is the 18% that Disney derives in revenues from outside the US.